Reasonable adjustments

 Surrey County Council have produced guidance which sets out expectations on schools and strategies and support available to support children with additional needs through ordinarily available provision (OAP).

-The term 'ordinarily available provision' comes from the SEN Code of Practice and refers to the support that mainstream schools or settings should be able to provide for a child or young person through their agreed funding and resource arrangements.
+The term 'ordinarily available provision' comes from the special educational needs and disability (SEND) Code of Practice and refers to the support that mainstream schools or settings should be able to provide for a child or young person through their agreed funding and resource arrangements.

 When schools must make reasonable adjustments